Gougane Barra and St Finbarr

 Born in the second half of the 6th century AD, in Achaid Duborcon near Crookstown, Co.
 Cork, to a slave girl and her metalworker husband from Connacht, who had moved to Munster to find work, St Finbarr (also known as Barra) is the patron saint of Cork.

-Finbarr left home with three unidentified ascetics and spent time in Scotland, including time on the Isle of Barra, before establishing various hermitages in his native area, notably at Kilclooney and on an island here in Gougane Barra, which bears his name.
-As always the monks chose well.
+As an adult, Finbarr left home with three unidentified ascetics and spent time in Scotland, including on the Isle of Barra, before establishing various hermitages in his native area, notably at Kilclooney and on the island here in Gougane Barra.

-Among many wondrous tales associated with him, is one in which he is led by an angel from the source of the river Lee at Gougane Barra to its marshy mouth, where he founded his most important monastery, ‘out of which grew the see and the city of Cork’.
-Legend has it that Finbarr banished the great serpent Lú from the lake here, and in doing so, Lú created the channel which is now the river Lee.
+Among many wondrous tales associated with him, he is said to have been led by an angel from the source of the River Lee at Gougane Barra to its marshy mouth, where he founded his most important monastery, ‘out of which grew the see and the city of Cork’.
+Legend has it that Finbarr banished the great serpent Lú from the lake here, and as the beast fled, Lú created the channel which is now the River Lee.